ruipin/fvtt-lib-wrapper/README.md

  * @param {string} target  A string containing the path to the function you wish to add the wrapper to, starting at global scope, for example 'SightLayer.prototype.updateToken'.
  *                         This works for both normal methods, as well as properties with getters.
 To wrap a property's setter, append '#set' to the name, for example 'SightLayer.prototype.blurDistance#set'.
  * @param {function} fn    Wrapper function.
 When called, the first argument will be the next function in the chain.
 The remaining arguments will correspond to the parameters passed to the wrapped method.
- * @param {string} type    The type of the wrapper.
+ * @param {string} type    [Optional] The type of the wrapper.
 Default is 'MIXED'.
 The possible types are:
  *
  *   'WRAPPER':
  *     Use if your wrapper will *always* call the next function in the chain.